 The ThinkPad X1 Carbon isn't just the best Lenovo laptop, it's one of the best laptops on the market.
 Great for business users but also students or everyday users who want a lightweight machine, the X1 Carbon weighs just over 2 pounds yet delivers fast performance in a military-tested chassis.
 The only subset of consumers the X1 Carbon doesn't suit are those on a budget and gamers.

 If you're looking to save some money, the ThinkBook 13s is another great option.
 It has fast speeds, a comfortable keyboard and decent battery life.
 If you'd prefer a laptop made for consumers, rather than enterprise users, the Lenovo Yoga 9i is an outstanding option and a good alternative to the Dell XPS 13 2-in-1 or HP Spectre x360 14.
+You should also put the new ThinkPad X1 Nano on your list if you need the absolute most potable business laptop.

 For gamers, the Legion Y740 and Legion Y7000 are great choices and, depending on your configuration, can play the latest AAA games.
 And if you're on a very tight budget, the Chromebook Duet is a fantastic detachable 2-in-1 that sells for just $279.